istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     $ popd
     {{< /text >}}

-## Configure a TLS ingress gateway with secret discovery service enabled
+## Configure a TLS ingress gateway using SDS

 In this section you will configure a TLS ingress gateway that fetches credentials from the ingress gateway agent via secret discovery service (SDS).
 The ingress